Tip Credit Violations

 Now add overtime.
 Those extra 5 hours per week at time-and-a-half should be paid at roughly $10.88 (1.5 times the minimum wage).
 That adds another several thousand dollars.

-Then the FLSA lets you recover double damages: the back wages plus an equal amount as liquidated damages (a penalty).
+Then federal law lets you recover double damages: the back wages plus an equal amount as liquidated damages (a penalty).
 So that $23,960 becomes $47,920.

 And I handle these cases on contingency, so if there is no recovery, you pay nothing.